airblade/quo_vadis/README.md

 After authenticating the user will be redirected to the first of these that exists:

+- the page specified in the `return` URL parameter when requesting the login page;
-- the page they tried to view before they were redirected to the login page;
+- the page (requiring authentication) they tried to view before they were redirected to the login page;
 - a route named `after_login`, if any;
 - your root route.